 Overview

-A friendly user interface for editing Unreal asset metadata.
+A friendly user interface for editing Unreal asset metadata tags.

 If by any reason, you are installing the plugin manually, unpack it to